l1m3r/tapas.io-phpDLer/README.md

 Saved images get filenames like this: `<mainCounter>-<episode#> <episodeTitle>.<ext>`

-The [original author](https://github.com/TilCreator/) of the [ancestor of this script](https://github.com/l1m3r/tapas.io-phpDLer/commit/7e54ee2) has written a [Perl alternative](https://github.com/TilCreator/Tapas-Comic-Downloader).
+The [original author](https://github.com/TilCreator/) of the [ancestor of this script](https://github.com/l1m3r/tapas.io-phpDLer/commit/7e54ee2) has written a [Python alternative](https://github.com/TilCreator/Tapas-Comic-Downloader).

 ## Prerequisites:
 The only requirement is a compatible working php interpreter.